Clem Jones

-Clem Jones AO (16 January 1918 – 15 December 2007) was an Australian politician who was the Lord Mayor of Brisbane, Queensland, representing the Labor Party.
-He was the longest serving mayor from 1961 to 1975.
+Clem Jones AO (16 January 1918 – 15 December 2007) was an Australian politician and administrator who served as the 8th Lord Mayor of Brisbane from 1961 to 1975.
+He represented the Queensland Labor Party in council politics, and is the longest-serving lord mayor to date.
 He was chair of the Darwin Reconstruction Commission from 1975 to 1978.
-He was a businessman and philanthropist.
+Outside of politics, he was a businessman and philanthropist.